Frequently Asked Questions

 What if I do not meet the entrance requirements for the program and/or I need to upgrade?

 Our Requirements web pages provide information on the many different ways that you can meet the entrance requirements for BCIT programs.Top

 Can I have my documents evaluated by the Admissions department before I apply for a full-time program?

-When you apply for advanced placement
+When you apply for direct entry

 How will my application be assessed?

 BCIT will usually evaluate your previous education on a course-by-course basis.
 This means that you must have completed courses in each of the subject areas in the BCIT program at the level for which you wish to get credit.
 Some programs have bridging courses to help make it easier for degree and diploma graduates to qualify for admission.
 Please check the specific entrance requirements for the program in which you are interested.Top

 Once your application has been assessed and has been approved for direct entry, a seat must become available in the program you have selected.
 The Admissions department must wait until the current students in most programs write their exams in either December or May to determine how many seats will become available for direct entry applicants.Top